quixio/car-data-sample/README.md

 ## Code

-Set up connection to broker and open connection to your topic
+Set up a connection to the broker and open a connection to your topic

 ```python
 # Create a client factory.
 Factory helps you create StreamingClient (see below) a little bit easier